---->

 look good and others have backed such waves, but waves in nothing

-Theory, and our Black Hole, Dark Matter, Universe
+Theory, and for Black Hole, Dark Matter, Universe

 Einstein, unlike Newton, Descartes and Gilbert, published none